|Netherlands 2002 vs Germany|

 Van Der Sar is the most capped player in Netherlands' history with 130 caps.
 He went to 1994, 1998 and 2006 World Cup and Euro 1996, 2000 and 2004.
 He was best remembered for being the Ajax keeper in 1995 that won the Champions' League and then, later for Manchester United for 6 seasons.
 He won the Champions' League in 2007-2008.
 In between, he also played with Fulham and Juventus.

 GK: Sander Westerveld

 Westerveld's first professional match was for FC Twente in 1994.
 After two seasons there he moved to Vitesse Arnhem.
 He was sold to Liverpool becoming the most expensive goalkeeper in British football for a reported fee of £4 million during the summer of 1999.
 At Liverpool, he found little successes.
 Late in his career, he played for various clubs.
 He earned 6 caps attending Euro 2000 and 2004.

 GK: Ronald Waterreus

 Ronald Waterreus started his career in 1992 playing for Roda JC.
-After joining PSV Eindhoven in 1994, he established as a top keeper in Holland.
+After joining PSV Eindhoven in 1994, he established as a top keeper in Netherlands.
 He later played for Manchester City, Rangers, AZ Alkmaar and New York Red Bulls.
-Capped 7 times.
-He went to Euro 2004 as a backup.
+He was capped 7 times between 2001 and 2004.
+He went to the European Champion of 2004 as a backup.